intel/zephyr.js/docs/ashell.md

 If you are using BLE module, by default BLE will be enabled but it cannot be turned off once turned on, currently Zephyr doesn't support disabling BLE.
-So If you subscribe for BLE "stateChange" events, and/or want to register BLE GATT services, it will only work for the first time you run the app in the ide.
+So if you subscribe for BLE "stateChange" events, and/or want to register BLE GATT services, it will only work for the first time you run the app in the IDE.
 After that, you will need to reboot the board in order for it to work the second time.